- Your Government

 Everett, WA 98201

-If you would like a payment plan fill out a Signal Payment Plan and forward a copy to the Court at the above address.
+If you would like a payment plan complete Signal Payment Plan application, mail the original application and payment to:

 Alive at 25 Program

 If you were under 25 years of age at the time you were cited with your infraction(s), you may request permission from the judge to attend a four-hour in-person interactive class designed for young drivers in exchange for a dismissal of your infraction(s) upon completion.
 Information about the class is available at www.sdc.coursestorm.com.
 If the judge grants permission, you will be required to pay $150.00 to register for the class and you must provide proof of a valid driver’s license and insurance at the time you attend.
 Request permission for this option by completing the reverse side of this form; the court must receive it by fax or mail at least 5 business days prior to your scheduled court date.